mikekoul/sweater-weather/README.md

 - [MapQuest API](https://developer.mapquest.com/documentation/)
 - [OPenWeather API](https://openweathermap.org/api/one-call-api)
 -
-Once keys are obtained install figaro to generate a 'application.yml' file which can be found in the 'config' folder:
+Once keys are obtained install figaro to generate a `application.yml` file which can be found in the `config` folder:

 '$ bundle exec figaro install'

-Store API Keys in this 'application.yml' which will be ingnored by git and kept from being pushed to GitHub
+Store API Keys in this `application.yml` which will be ingnored by git and kept from being pushed to GitHub

-`MAPQUEST_API_KEY: Your key`
+`MAPQUEST_API_KEY: Your key
-`OPENWEATHER_API_KEY: Your key`
+OPENWEATHER_API_KEY: Your key`

 ## Wins
 	- What went well!